mjeanroy/springmvc-mustache/docs/00-introduction.md

 }
 ```

+Note that if you are using SpringBoot, **automatic configuration will be registered, you have nothing to do!**

 By default, following configuration will be used:

 - Prefix: `/templates`.
 This is the prefix used by spring view resolver to resolve view url.